 Positions that do not meet the exemption provisions of the Fair Labor Standards Act and the Washington Minimum Wage Act are defined as nonexempt positions.
-Employees in nonexempt positions are eligible for pay for time worked over and above that regularly scheduled (refer to the Overtime Policy for specific details).
+Employees in nonexempt positions are eligible for overtime pay for all hours worked beyond 40 in a workweek (refer to the Overtime Policy for specific details) and may be entitled to certain meal and rest periods.

 Exempt positions are those which meet the exemption provisions of the Fair Labor Standards Act and the Washington Minimum Wage Act.
-Full-time employees in exempt positions are not eligible for pay for additional time worked.
+Employees in exempt positions are not eligible for overtime pay and are paid on a salaried basis.